muratartim/SolidMAT/README.md

 Some C++ libraries are included into the developed software package in order to be used in fatigue analysis.
 Because whole software package has been developed in Java programming language, native interfaces needed to be implemented to establish connection between the package and the libraries.
 This has been realized by the use of Java Native Interface (JNI).

 ## Software architecture
-Following sub-sections detail the overall software architecture employed before and during the development process.
+Following sub-sections detail the overall software architecture employed for the development process.

 ### Package structure
 Project has been partitioned into four major packages for simultaneous development.
 The <b>fea</b> package contains packages necessary for the Finite Element Analysis, the <b>mesh</b> package contains automatic mesh generation classes, the <b>output</b> package includes classes for visualizer and table output writer classes, respectively.
 The <b>gui</b> package contains all the user interface classes.